awebb-nz/NEDA-MFMB/README.md

 we examined the effects of perturbing the noradrenergic and dopaminergic systems with propranolol and L-DOPA, respectively.
 We first administered a simple perceptual task to examine the effects of the manipulations on meta-cognitive ability.
-Using Bayesian analyses, we found that 81% of group M-ratio samples were lower under propranolol relative to Placebo, suggesting a decrease of meta-cognitive ability; and 60% of group M-ratio samples were higher under L-DOPA relative to Placebo, considered as no effect of L-DOPA on meta-cognitive ability .
+Using Bayesian analyses, we found that 81 percentage of group M-ratio samples were lower under propranolol relative to Placebo, suggesting a decrease of meta-cognitive ability; and 60 percentage of group M-ratio samples were higher under L-DOPA relative to Placebo, considered as no effect of L-DOPA on meta-cognitive ability .
 We then asked subjects to provide choices and confidence ratings in a two-outcome